Current State of Hawaiʻi Impact Level*

 • Decisions to be made by the Governor and Mayors, informed by subject matter experts

-• Depending on health, economic, and community-based indicators, the Governor and Mayors may consider stricter response measures
+• Depending on health, economic, and community-based indicators, the Governor and county mayors may consider stricter response measures

 Agriculture & Food Production